fastify/fastify/docs/Reference/Principles.md

 ## "Zero" Overhead in Production

 Fastify aims to implement its features by adding as minimal overhead to your application as possible.
 This is usually delivered by implementing fast algorithms and data structures, as well as JavaScript-specific features.

-Given that JavaScript does not offer zero-overhead data structures, ™his principle is at add with providing a great developer experience and providing more features, as usually those cost some overhead.
+Given that JavaScript does not offer zero-overhead data structures, this principle is at add with providing a great developer experience and providing more features, as usually those cost some overhead.
-Moreover,

 ## "Good" Developer Experience

 Fastify aims to provide the best developer experience at the performance point it is operating.
 It provides a great out-of-the-box experience that it is flexible enough to be adapted to a various level of situations.

 As an example, this means that binary addons are forbidden because most JavaScript developers would not have access to a compiler.

 ## Works great for small and big projects alike

 We recognize that most applications start small and become more complex over time.
-Fastify aims to grow with the complexity of your application, providing advanced features to structure your codebase.
+Fastify aims to grow with
+the complexity of your application, providing advanced features to structure your codebase.

 ## Easy to migrate to microservices (or even serverless) and back